ssafari2014/Python/README.md

-# welcome to is my project
+# welcome to is my project1
 # my files info
 # Hello, welcome to the boot camp.
 My name is Sajjad.
 Let's have a great time together with great projects
 # Python calculation Projct